alloyzeus/az-wall/concepts/adjunct.md

 chat must be consistent.
 As the identifier is constructed from each user's identifier, the ordering must be determined.

-We must should also provide a way to prevent an adjunct which hosts are the same instance.
+We must should also provide a way to prevent an adjunct that hosts are the same instance.
 By default we'll allow any adjunct to have hosts that are the same instance (in messenger example, this is a self-chat).